-The International Rugby Season is just around the corner with the Rugby Championship having reached its conclusion and you can be assured the Wallabies are focused on finishing strong ahead of the upcoming World Cup.
-The quest for redemption begins with the Spring Tour against Wales, Italy and England, and you won’t miss a minute of the action when watching at home on TV or streaming the matches live to your mobile device.
+The International Rugby Season is just around the corner with the Rugby Championship kicking off in late July, and you can be assured the Wallabies are focused on finishing strong ahead of the upcoming World Cup.
+The quest for redemption begins with contests against South Africa, Argentina and New Zealand, and you won’t miss a minute of the action when watching at home on TV or streaming the matches live to your mobile device.

 We are just months away until the 2019 Rugby World Cup and that will be a point of focus for Wallabies coach Michael Cheika.
 He has said himself that if he doesn’t have success at the World Cup, he will walk away, and the preparation begins now.
-There’s a lot he can take out of the Rugby Championship, a series of contests that was world class with exciting footy combined with gritty and tough defence when it was needed.
-That sort of game style will be the formula in order to help the Wallabies have success against Wales, Italy and England during November’s Spring Tour, which includes matches at Principality Stadium in Cardiff, Stadio Euganeo in Padua and the iconic Twickenham in London.
-Wales is currently the number three ranked side in Rugby Union, England is just behind them at number four, while Italy sits in the fourteenth position.
-Australia is ranked seventh, but there is no doubting that if the Wallabies can play at their best, they are in with a big chance.
+There’s a lot he can take out of the upcoming Rugby Championship, a series of contests that are world class with exciting footy combined with gritty and tough defence when it was needed.
+That sort of game style will be the formula in order to help the Wallabies have success against South Africa, Argentina, and two matches against the New Zealand All Blacks including their traditional Bledisloe Cup game.
+This year’s Rugby Championship includes matches at Ellis Park in Johannesburg, Suncorp Stadium in Brisbane, Optus Stadium in Perth and the iconic Eden Park in Auckland.
+New Zealand is currently the number one ranked side in Rugby Union, South Africa is at number five, while Argentina sits in the tenth position.
+Australia is ranked sixth, but there is no doubting that if the Wallabies can play at their best, they are in with a big chance.

 The squad for the Tour is an interesting one.
 Cheika has recalled three players from overseas duties to play for Australia.
-The biggest shock was clearly veteran back Adam Ashley-Cooper, who has been playing Rugby in Japan and hasn’t represented the Wallabies for a couple of years but has been called in to provide experience and perhaps mentor the younger generation who will take this side into the 2019 World Cup.
-The three tests will all be intriguing battles.
-Wales are coming off a hard fought win over Scotland and will look to carry on their good form.
-England, who will benefit from a strong crowed at Twickenham, will be a daunting task for Australia, and Italy will be looking to put on a show in front of their fans.
+The biggest shock was clearly veteran back Adam Ashley-Cooper, who has been playing Rugby in Japan and hasn’t represented the Wallabies for a couple of years but has been called in to provide experience and perhaps mentor the younger generation who will take this side into the Rugby World Cup.
+The three matches will all be intriguing battles.
+New Zealand will benefit from playing at the Eden Park ‘fortress’, Australia will find comfort in their two matches on home soil, while South Africa will surely get a lift from a strong crowd at Ellis Park.

 Wallabies Live TV Times (AEDT)

-Shown as Sydney time on Fox Sports, adjust for regional differences.
-Full Wallabies TV replays will be available on Fox Sports during the month.
+Shown as Sydney time on Fox Sports (Foxtel/Kayo), adjust for regional differences.
+Full Wallabies TV replays will be available on both Foxtel and Kayo Sports following the matches.
 See upcoming Wallabies fixtures below.

 Watch or Stream the Wallabies Live